MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-on-prem.md

 ---
-title: Create on-premises virtual network in Azure using Terraform
+title: Tutorial - Create on-premises virtual network in Azure using Terraform
-description: Learn how to implement an on-premises virtual network (VNet) in Azure that houses local resources. ms.topic: how-to ms.date: 10/26/2019
+description: Learn how to implement an on-premises virtual network (VNet) in Azure that houses local resources. ms.topic: tutorial ms.date: 10/26/2019
 ---

-# Create on-premises virtual network in Azure using Terraform
+# Tutorial: Create on-premises virtual network in Azure using Terraform

 This tutorial shows how to implement an on-premises network using an Azure virtual network (VNet).
 An Azure VNet could be replaced by your own private virtual network.
 To do so, map the appropriate IP addresses in the subnets.